watusi/jquery-mobile-iscrollview/README.md

 but instead are using iScroll to scroll an area within a scollable page.
 If you have multiple scrollers on a scrollable page, then set this false for all of them.
 Note that scrolling of the page by dragging inside the scroller is *always* prevented.

-This option has no effect unless the `adaptPage` option is also `true`.

 Default: `true`